Igor-Vuk/ultimate-react-boilerplate/README_app.md

 1. We do not need to refer to the styles object every time we use a CSS Module.
 1. There is clear distinction between global CSS and CSS modules.

-### Mixins ###
+### Sass-resources-loader ###

-* We use `sass-resources-loader` to load bootstrap _variables and _mixins.
-It is designed for setting sass variables when used with CSS Modules.
-We can use them inside local .local.(css|scss) files
+* We use `sass-resources-loader` for setting sass variables when used with CSS Modules.
-* Here we can also set styles that will be imported to every local css/scss stylesheet
+* Using the `sass-resources-loader` inside `webpack.config` we point to the files that we wanna import to every .local.scss file.
+* We should not include anything that will be actually rendered in CSS, because it will be added to every imported SASS file (for example `body {color: green}` ).
+* We should not use `@import` inside resources files but add them to array inside webpack.config (order is important).

 ### JSX syntax ###